 Policies must be assigned to a User Group before they take effect.
 Once a policy is assigned to a User Group, the members of the group will have their access governed by that policy.
-Please refer to Configuring Users and User Groups (see "Users and User Groups" on page 78) for details on assigning policies to a user group.
+See Configuring Users and User Groups (see "Users and User Groups" on page 83) for details on assigning policies to a user group.